Water Testing

 EPA parameters measured for Gippsland Lakes.

-Southern Rural Water also performs some water testing for outflows from the Macallister Irrigation District into Lake Wellington.
-Thid includes important phosphate loads.
-This data is currently not publically available on the WMIS.
-We are working with SRW and have been given access to this data and their reports.
-Our feedback has been welcomed.
+Southern Rural Water performs water testing of outflows from the Macallister Irrigation District into the western Gippsland Lakes ( Lake Wellington).
+This includes important nutrient ( phosphate ) loads.
+This data is not publically available on the WMIS.
+However, we are working proactively with SRW and have been given access to their data and reports.

-NGOs such as Marine Mammal Foundation also conduct some water testing.
+Non Government Organisations ( NGO ) such as Marine Mammal Foundation also conduct some water testing as part of their research.

-We think other agencies such as East Gippsland Water may also conduct some water testing.
+We believe other agencies such as East Gippsland Water also conduct some water testing.
+We do no know of the frequency or extent of this, as the data is not publically available.

 Waterwatch

-• Phosphates ( a nutrient that can be a key contributor to toxic algae blooms etc )
+• Phosphates and Nitrates ( nutrients that can be a key contributor to toxic algae blooms etc )

 • pH ( measure of acidity or alkalinity )